wp-plugins/wp-app-studio/readme.txt

 * Ability to selectively enqueue files to eliminate the overhead of unnecessary code.
 * Added WPAS toolbar button to consolidate all shortcodes in one place.
 Use the button to insert forms, shortcodes, and other WPAS components into posts or pages.
 * Added support for custom user roles in the user relationship dropdown in the advanced section of entity configuration.
 * Added description and optionality to relationship screen.
-When you set a relationship required and Wp App Studio will enforce it.
+When you set a relationship required and WP App Studio will enforce it.
 * Added description, display type(multi or single select), required fields to Taxonomy screen.
 * Added uniqueness option to attributes types.
 Setting an attribute unique will set it as a unique key identifier.
 It will be used when connecting entity records to other entity records.
 * Added max file size, allowable extensions, and max file uploads validations options for file and image uploader attribute type.